GatorSethBarber/PythonCPPExample/readme.md

 # C++ and Python Examples

 The code in these modules illustrate how to build C++ so that it can be called with functions using two methods: `ctypes` and swig.
-Both make use of g++ and mingw32-make.
+Both make use of g++ and mingw32-make and currently require that the PATH is properly configured using mingw or whatever folders contain the tools and files necessary for C++.

+Note on python version: Python version 3.8, (according to 2nd source in hack), removed the current working directory and the path from the search for DLLs.
+This causes the code to naturally break for newer versions, as apparently some or all of the C++ standard library is included as a .dll.
+A hack that fixes this is adding these back in to the search path.
+Hopefully, a more elegant solution will be created in the future.

+Additionally, note that the above functionality was taken out for security reasons.

 ## `ctypes`